agile-lab-dev/witboost-cdp-hdfs-specific-provisioner/README.md

 | mapping.ldap.groupSearchFilter  | Ldap filter for group search                                                                                                                                                      |
 | mapping.ldap.userAttributeName  | Ldap attribute name for user Id                                                                                                                                                   |
 | mapping.ldap.groupAttributeName | Ldap attribute name for group Id                                                                                                                                                  |

+### Custom Root CA

+The chart provides the option `customCA.enabled` to add a custom Root Certification Authority to the JVM truststore.
+If this option is enabled, the chart will load the custom CA from a secret with key `cdp-private-hdfs-custom-ca`.
+The CA is expected to be in a format compatible with `keytool` utility (PEM works fine).

 ## Deploying